Why Are My Energy Levels So Low | Teelixir

 Managing stress requires identifying the stressors that contribute to low energy.
 Becoming aware of these stressors is the first step.

 Assess the additional and unnecessary stressors in your life.
-Then, support your adrenal glands by consuming whole foods and incorporating medicinal mushrooms and adaptogenic herbs like Ashwagandha root, Schisandra berry, Reishi Mushroom, and Cordyceps Mushroom into your diet.
-These powerful adaptogens help support the HPA axis (hypothalamic-pituitary-adrenal axis), buffering the physiological stress response and cortisol release.
+Then, consider consuming whole foods and incorporating traditional adaptogens like Ashwagandha root, Schisandra berry, Reishi Mushroom, and Cordyceps Mushroom into your diet.
+These herbs have been used for centuries in traditional wellness practices to support general wellbeing during times of stress.

 Furthermore, take steps to eliminate, delegate, automate, or seek help with the stressors in your life.
 Reducing your stress burden creates space to engage in energy-giving activities.